Mandip-Bhingaradiya/SparkAR_Tutorials/index.md

 # Welcome to SparkAR Tutorials

-You can use the [editor on GitHub](https://github.com/Mandip17IT009/SparkAR_Tutorials/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-Purpose : Learning and creative development

 ## Software Required: Spark AR Studio (v94)
 Spark AR is a studio tool from Facebook that allows us to create our own AR effects for mobile which are direct available on facebooke and instagram.
 It is launched in 2017